Esther-Moki/news-stuff/README.md

 ## Setup/Installation Requirement
-Install gradle.
-In the command prompt, navigate to cloned folder and use the following command to run the app $ gradle run Open the browser and enter the address localhost:4567

 * 1.Clone this repo to your documents folder.
-* 2.
+* 2.Install gradle.
-* 3.Open the project on IntelliJ.
+* 3.Open the project on IntelliJ and use the following command to run the app "$ gradle run".
-* 4.Lastly open the project on `http://localhost:4567/`.
+* 4.Lastly use postman to try to send and also to retieve data from the database.

+## DATABASE NAME
+*1. \c news_information;
+*2.\c news_information_test;

+## CREATE TABLES
+*1.Navigate to main/resources/db
+*2.Run psql < create.sql

+## DROP TABLES
+*1.Navigate to main/resources/db
+*2.Run psql < drop.sql

 ## Known Bugs

-There are no known bugs yet.
+There are no known bugs yet but at the time this project was made, UIs was not a major concern.

 ## Technologies Used

 Languages used include:
 * 1.Java
-* 2.Bootstrap
+* 2.Spark
-* 3.Spark
+* 3.Gradle
-* 4.Gradle
+*
 ## Build

 Run `build` to build the project.
 The build artifacts will be stored in the `dist/` directory.